Skip to content

 Priors Haven Carmichael painting

 The Victorians understood the health benefits of hold and cold bathing and the Haven was home to two immensely popular enterprises related to this.
-These were the donkey-pulled bathing machines (see also the Longsands Lost Features entry) and covered boats owned by the Fry family, as well as the hot and cold saltwater baths which were situated on the grassy area behind the Sailing Club.
+These were the donkey-pulled bathing machines and covered boats owned by the Fry family (see also: Longsands Lost Features), as well as the hot and cold salt water baths which were situated on the grassy area behind the Sailing Club.
 There is still a cast iron pipe for the baths that you can see on the beach at low tide.

-In total it took 56 years to build the North Pier.
+In total it took 56 years to complete the North Pier.
 The first one was started in 1854 and took 44 years to build, but it was destroyed in a storm.
-The Tyne Improvement Commission, the forerunner to the Port of Tyne Authority, then had to start construction from scratch, so it wasn’t fully finished until 1903.
+The Tyne Improvement Commission, forerunner of the Port of Tyne Authority, then had to start construction from scratch, so it wasn’t fully finished until 1903.

-This adversity and the scale of the struture made the building of the North Pier one of the most mammoth engineering feats in the country at the time.
-Because the Pier takes the full force of the North Sea, it had to be made significantly bigger than the slightly longer South Pier opposite.
-The distance between the two piers at the entrance is 360 yards.
+The scale of the structure and the adversity involved made the building of the North Pier one of the most mammoth engineering feats in the country at the time.
+Because the Pier takes the full force of the North Sea, it had to be made significantly bigger than the slightly longer South Pier.
+The distance between the two at the entrance is 360 yards.

 If you keep your eyes peeled as you walk along the Pier, you will come across a ceramic doll’s head buried in the cement between two of the granite blocks.
 It was inserted there as a Victorian curiosity and it is apparently good luck to touch it.
 There’s a very worn counterpart at the end of the South Pier as well.